1 Neuronal Connectivity I: by R. Durbin

 The C. elegans Male Connectome: the Set of All Synaptic Interactions in the Nervous System

-The complete anatomy of the male adult “connectome” has recently been derived for the adult male tail from electron microscopy of serial thin sections (Jarrell et al., 2012).
-Careful analysis of the synaptic patterns, including the relative “weights” of synapses between all neuron pairs, now allows the male mating behavior to be modeled on the basis of known connectivity between neurons, sex muscles and the gonad.
+The complete neural “connectome” for the adult male tail has been derived from electron microscopy of serial thin sections (Jarrell et al., 2012).
+This subsystem of the male neuroanatomy contains 170 neurons (81 male-specific and 89 shared neurons with the hermaphrodite) and 64 muscles.
+Analysis of the synaptic patterns, including the relative “weights” of synapses between neuron pairs, allows the male mating behavior to be modeled on the basis of known connectivity between neurons, sex muscles and the gonad.

 Extensive additional supporting online materials (Databases S1 to S9) for the Jarrell paper are available from: http://worms.aecom.yu.edu/jarrelletalSOM.html.